LukeGrahamLandry/WrapperLib/README.md

 Data for all players is stored in a json file mapping uuids to data objects.
 World data is just a file with a json object (perhaps multiple files if stored separate per dimension).

-- [ ] store data in a json file instead of nbt for easy editing
+- [X] store data in a json file instead of nbt for easy editing
-- [ ] automatically serialize your data class
+- [X] automatically serialize your data class
-- [ ] sync data to clients
+- [X] sync data to clients
 - [ ] cross platform: forge, fabric, quilt
-- [ ] store data linked to each server or world or player
+- [X] store data linked to each server or world or player
 - [ ] system for loading data packs to a Map<ResourceLocation, Object>

-global, world, player, entity
-synced or server or client
-saved or not
-global client is just a GenericHolder config is a global that writes with comments not synced plus not saved is just a map

-DataWrapper data = DataWrapper.world(Data.class).synced().saved().named("modid:data").dir("modid")
-Data instance = data.get(world)
-data.setDirty()
+- [ ] ItemStackDataWrapper since you cant have fields on an item, dont even need the json file stuff, just save to nbt. i think it syncs automatically
+- [ ] store data linked to any entity or tile entity. maybe just go to nbt there as well

 ## Geckolib Animation Managers